abusalimov/github-migrator-gae/README.md

-Helper for migrating projects to GitHub
+Migrating issues and comments to GitHub
 =======================================

 This is a GAE app for collecting user access tokens and emails needed to import